 Instead of just being a day of awareness and talks about brain teasers and encourages you to do them, it’s a month-long event that will help you stay mentally active with daily tasks and challenges that will keep your brain healthy.

-To achieve this, brainteaser month is all about giving yourself some kind of mental stimulation or challenge that changes every day.
+To achieve this, International Brainteaser Month is all about giving yourself some kind of mental stimulation or challenge that changes every day.
 While doing a crossword or Sudoku is a great way to activate your brain and get thinking, it’s not a good idea to develop a habit of doing the same thing.
 This is because it can slowly get your brain accustomed to that specific task and you’ll start looking for shortcuts in problems.

 The idea is to stimulate your brain and get you thinking about different things, breaking down problems or challenges and finding a way to piece together a solution by yourself.
 By changing up the task every day of the month, you keep your brain on its toes.
 It’s similar to working out your body–you need to try different brain workouts every day to always challenge yourself!

-To celebrate brainteaser month, plan out some mentally-stimulating challenges for each day.
+To celebrate International Brainteaser Month, plan out some mentally-stimulating challenges for each day.
 You could set a goal of doing a brainteaser or a complex problem every day.
 This shouldn’t take very long, especially if it’s just a newspaper game like Sudoku or an app on your phone.
 You could also consider downloading a brain-training game or app on your phone so that you can challenge yourself even on your commute to work instead of just listening to music.

-Brainteaser month is also a lot of fun with your friends and family members.
-A great way to get involved with brainteaser month as a group is to play a board game together that involves some strategy or problem-solving.
+International Brainteaser Month is also a lot of fun with your friends and family members.
+A great way to get involved with International Brainteaser Month as a group is to play a board game together that involves some strategy or problem-solving.
 Scrabble is a great example of a fun game that stimulates the brain and helps you grow your vocabulary.
 Since it’s suitable for all ages, you can play with a large group and make a night of it.

 For variation, try brain teasers based around different subjects, from literature to music; our train of thought is what helps us stay focused on the tasks that we have to complete.
 There aren’t many better alternatives to train our line of thinking than with brain teasers.